Islandora/scyllaridae/examples/cache-warmer/README.md

 # Cache Warmer

+Keep slow Drupal responses cached and fresh.

 Islandora/Drupal's internal page cache system is wiped whenever `drush cr` is called.
-Since deployments require a `drush cr` this results in degraded performance for the site after deployments.
+Since deployments require a `drush cr` this results in degraded performance of the site after deployments.

-Traditionally, the only way to recover from the degraded state would be a site visitor accessing a given page, which would mean potentially a poor experience for that first visitor if the page takes a long time to load.
-A custom crawler could also be leveraged to help fill the cache after deployment, but to avoid overloading the system that crawling process can take several hours to traverse a large site.
-That means a larger time window for site visitors to have poor experiences, and more potential for a cache stampede if the site were to see a sudden surge of organic traffic after a deployment.
+Traditionally, the only way to recover from the degraded state would be a site visitor accessing a given page (which would fill the cache for that page for other site visitors).
+Though waiting for organic hits to fill the cache would likely result in many poor experiences for the first visitor for each page needing filled.
+Waiting for organic cache fills also means there's a fairly large window for a potential cache stampede if the site were to see a sudden surge of organic traffic after a deployment.

+A custom crawler could also be leveraged to help fill the cache after deployment.
+This would help mitigate site visitors from experiencing slow page loads, but to avoid overloading the system that crawling process can take several hours to traverse a large site.
+That means a larger time window for site visitors to have poor experiences.

 ## Solution

-Keep the three slowest responses from Drupal cached on disk to persist beyond cache flushes.
+Keep the three slowest HTML responses from Drupal cached on disk to persist beyond cache flushes.
+Only have this service invalidate the responses based on events emitted by Islandora/Drupal this service listens for.

-- IIIF book manifests
+- IIIF book manifests (`/node/\d+/book-manifests`)
-- Node canonical pages
+- Node canonical pages (`/node/\d+`)
-- Search results
+- Search results (on Lehigh's Islandora instance `/browse`)

 ### Deployment